fusedio/fused-docs/docs/user-guide/out/deckgl.md

 ## 1. Generate a signed URL for a UDF

-First create a UDF and [generate a HTTP endpoint](/core-concepts/run/#http-requests).
+First create a UDF and [generate an HTTP endpoint](/core-concepts/run/#http-requests).

 ## 2. Create a DeckGL HTML map

 Create an `.html` file following this template.
 This code creates a DeckGL map then introduces a layer that renders data from the specified Fused endpoint.

 ```html
 <!DOCTYPE html>